LP Gas Car & LPG Gas Auto Conversion – How an LPG Gas Car Works – Autogas

 LP Gas Car – How an LPG Gas Auto Works

-It is typically a mixture of propane and/or butane, which can also be sued for fixed applications, like generators.
+Autogas is typically a mixture of propane and/or butane, which can also be sued for fixed applications, like generators.

-An LPG car uses LPG instead of petrol (gasoline) or diesel.
-An LPG gas auto can be an LPG automobile straight from the factory, or they can be LPG car conversions.
+An LPG gas auto can be an LPG gas car straight from the factory, or they can be LPG gas auto conversions.

 - Manufacturers offer dual-fuel models with the same warranties

-- LPG doesn’t damage engine parts
+- Autogas doesn’t damage engine parts

-- LPG may actually prolong engine life
+- Autogas may actually prolong engine life

-What is an LPG Conversion?
+What is an LPG Gas Auto Conversion?

 Almost all vehicles fueled by petrol are convertible to LPG vehicle operation at a reasonable cost.